kerimprogramator/kerimprogramator/README.md

 - 👋 Hi, I’m @kerimprogramator
 - 👀 I’m interested in programming and playing games
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, CSS and HTML.

 <!---
 kerimprogramator/kerimprogramator is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.